211 Stouffer Hall

 a member of the Association for Counselor Education and Supervision, the Association for Multicultural Counseling and Development, and the American Counseling Association.

-In 2016, Dr. Guth was selected by Dean Lara Luetkehans as the year’s Outstanding Researcher recipient for the College of Education and Educational Technology.
-Dr. Guth was selected for this award because of her international counseling outreach and research efforts in several countries including Bhutan and Malawi.
+In 2016, Guth was selected by Dean Lara Luetkehans as the year’s Outstanding Researcher recipient for the College of Education and Communications.
+Guth was selected for this award because of her international counseling outreach and research efforts in several countries including Bhutan and Malawi.

-At the 2016 American Counseling Association Conference in Montreal, Quebec, Canada, Dr. Guth was honored as a newly elected Fellow in the Association for Specialists in Group Work (ASGW).
+At the 2016 American Counseling Association Conference in Montreal, Quebec, Canada, Guth was honored as a newly elected Fellow in the Association for Specialists in Group Work.

 Fraud, Waste, and Abuse Hotline